-Students and parents must maintain a high standard of online conduct, which will include ensuring that student member websites are appropriate.
+As role models and representatives of the District and Campus, students and parents must maintain a high standard of online conduct regarding the District and District programs.
 The internet is a worldwide, publicly accessible form of communication.
-Any communication such as Facebook, Twitter, Instagram, TikTok, emailing, texting, or other online forums, etc., appearing on the internet is public domain, even if it is marked private.
-Members are responsible for their personal websites and postings, as well as posting from or on other students' websites.
-The areas of appropriateness will include. but are not limited to: profane, foul, or disrespectful language (abbreviated or alluding to), pictures, suggestive poses, clothing, references to alcohol, drugs, and/or tobacco, and postings (either verbal or photos) that could be interpreted as negative or threatening towards other FBISD teaching staff or students, or that demonstrate poor sportsmanship or a disrespectful attitude towards other programs.
-Student members will not post in the comments section on any social media as representatives of the instructional program, school, or
+Any communication such as Facebook, Twitter, Instagram, TikTok, emailing, texting, or other online forums, etc., appearing on the internet may become public, even if it is marked private.
+Students are responsible for their personal websites and postings, as well as their activity on other websites or platforms.
+Student members will not post on social media as official representatives of the instructional program, school, or District.